Chapter One: The Awakening

 Hermione felt a hand stroke her face.

-If I am dead, she mused, this a very strange afterlife.
 Maybe I'm only dreaming.
 I'm going to wake up in the tent with Harry and Ron and we're going to keep searching for Horcruxes.
 There was no battle; nobody is dead yet.
 It's all been a long, horrible dream.

 "Yes, I am one of the lucky ones, Poppy."